Black People in France

-Documentary film by Aurélia Perreau and Alain Mabanckou (2022), duration: 1 hour 43 minutes.
+Documentary film by Aurélia Perreau and Alain Mabanckou (2022), runtime: 1 hour 43 minutes.

-In the presence of Kathy Laurent Pourcel, professional dancer interviewed in the documentary.
+In the presence of Kathy Laurent Pourcel, a professional dancer interviewed in the documentary.

-What do French Black people have in common?
+What do Black French people have in common?
 Not much, apart from their skin color and the racism they face.
-For the first time, the documentary Noirs en France gives a voice to Black French people of all ages and backgrounds, both famous and unknown to the general public.
-Narrated by writer Alain Mabanckou, this documentary recounts their stories of prejudice and stereotypes, but also of hope and pride.
-These Black people in France are building a history that is constantly changing.
+For the first time, the documentary *Noirs en France* gives a voice to Black French people of all ages and backgrounds, whether known or unknown to the general public.
+Narrated by writer Alain Mabanckou, this documentary traces their stories, shaped by prejudice and stereotypes, yet also marked by hope and pride.
+These Black people in France are building a history in constant transformation.

 Open to the general public.